 This system works to address the common causes of sleep-related back pain.
 It’s all about creating a surface where your spine can rest in its natural, neutral position all night.
 When a mattress is too firm or too soft, it can force your spine into an unnatural curve, straining muscles and ligaments.
 A medium firm hybrid is engineered to do the opposite.
 It provides consistent, targeted relief that helps you wake up feeling refreshed and restored, not stiff and sore.
 It’s a thoughtful approach to sleep that can make a significant difference in how you feel each morning.

-Supports Proper Spinal Alignment
+Finally, Proper Spinal Alignment

 The most critical job your mattress has is to keep your spine in a neutral position while you sleep.
 Think of it as maintaining good posture, even when you're lying down.
 A medium firm hybrid is fantastic at this because it offers enough resistance to prevent your hips from sinking too low, which is a common cause of a misaligned spine.
 At the same time, it’s not so rigid that it creates uncomfortable gaps between your body and the mattress.
 This perfect balance is key to maintaining spinal alignment, allowing your back muscles to fully relax and recover overnight instead of working to keep you stable.

-Cushions Pressure Points Without Sinking
+Relieve Pressure Without That Sinking Feeling

 If you’ve ever woken up with an aching lower back or sore hips, you know what pressure points feel like.
 A medium firm hybrid tackles this with its top comfort layers, which are usually made of memory foam or latex.
 These materials are designed to contour to your body’s shape, cradling sensitive areas like your shoulders and hips.
 But unlike a mattress made entirely of foam, the coil system below prevents you from sinking in too deeply.
 This combination provides targeted pressure relief exactly where you need it, without sacrificing the essential support that keeps your spine straight and your body properly elevated.